androsfat/lpthw/readme.md

 ## Learn Python The Hard Way

-Following the book tutorial "Learn Python The Hard Way"
+Following the book tutorial "Learn Python 3 The Hard Way"
 Well...
-I hope I will keep it until the end!
+I hope I will keep it up until the end!